 - Reduced risk of cardiovascular diseases

-- Better coping skills in time of stress
+- Better coping skills in a time of stress

 - Better general psychological and physical well-being

-Additionally, optimists have been shown to live a healthier lifestyle, which influence disease and stress levels: they usually smoke less, drink less alcohol, exercise more, and eat more fruit, veggies, and whole grains.
+Additionally, optimists have been shown to live a healthier lifestyle, which influences disease and stress levels: they usually smoke less, drink less alcohol, exercise more, and eat more fruit, veggies, and whole grains.